typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-mixed-enums.md

 ---
-description: 'Disallow enums to have both number and string members.'
+description: 'Disallow enums from having both number and string members.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑